kumar-lakshmanan/kumar-lakshmanan/README.md

 <h3 align="center">A passionate developer from India</h3>

 <p>
 Writing Python for over 15 years — mostly to automate what shouldn’t be done twice.
 And making life a simpler, exploring technologies & simplifying complexity, blending them with Python to build something elegant and a meaningful solution.
-Still curious, Still exploring, Still automating, Still pythoning, and will do that for ever.
+Still curious, Still exploring, Still automating, Still pythoning. and will do that for ever. and I am happy doing that.
 </p>

 <!-- Stack Overflow -->